flutter/website/src/docs/development/tools/devtools/memory.md

 (for example, by using `new MyClass()` or `MyClass()`) live in a portion of memory called the heap.

+## DevTools memory page.

-DevTools Memory pane lets you peek at how an isolate is using memory at a given moment.
-This pane using Monitor Allocations and Reset, can display accumulator counts.
+DevTools Memory page lets you peek at how an isolate is using memory at a given moment.
+Using Monitor Allocations and Reset options, you can analyze accumulator counts.
 The accumulators can be used to study the rate of memory allocations, if you suspect your application is leaking memory or has other bugs relating to memory allocation.

-Snapshot is a complete view of all Dart memory.
-Additionally, an analysis of the snapshot is also done.
-The analysis looks for Flutter and Dart memory patterns that may cause leaks and could eventually crash a Flutter application.
-For example, loading large images, megabyte size, when a thumbnail or something much smaller would have been much more efficient.
+A Snapshot is a complete view of all objects in the Dart memory heap.
+Each time a snapshot is taken, an analysis is performed over the memory data.
+The analysis attempts to identify any memory patterns that may cause leaks or lead to application crashes.
+For example, loading large assets for thumbnail-sized images in inefficient, memory usage can be improved by loading smaller assets or adjusting the cacheWidth/cacheHeight to decode an image to a smaller size reducing the memory usage of the ImageCache.
+The analysis will catch issues like this.

 Memory profiling consists of six parts, each increasing in granularity:

 * Memory overview chart
 * Android specific memory chart (via Android's ADB tool)
-* Event timeline e.g., garbage collection (GC), and a user's memory tooling interactions
+* Event timeline )e.g., garbage collection (GC) events, user memory tooling interactions)
-* Monitoring of Dart total instances/bytes size totals and managing accumulators to detect memory leaks
+* Monitoring of Dart total instances, size and accumulator monitoring to detect memory leaks
 * Analysis of a Snapshot to detect possible Flutter memory problems
 * Snapshot of all live memory class instances and sentinels (instances to be GC'd)